-04 Apr April Field Report: Programs Manager, Rachel Seftel, Shares Her Experience in Kenya
+04 Apr Spring 2019 Field Notes: Programs Manager, Rachel Seftel, Shares Her Experience in Kenya

 In March, I was fortunate to be able to travel to Kenya to get a first-hand look at the work the Unstoppable Foundation does to support and empower rural communities lacking in basic health, sanitation and education infrastructure.
 It is no understatement to say the experience was profound and life-altering.
 In my first few weeks on the job at the Unstoppable Foundation, a phrase I heard repeatedly was: “you’ll see when you get there” — and it was right on the money.
 There really was no substitute for witnessing the incredible difference we are making with my own eyes.
 Not everyone is able to make the long journey, though, so I’ve done my very best in words to bring you, our friends and supporters, along with me below.